 People like you can partner with God in answering the prayers of our forcibly displaced brothers and sisters by giving to the "Refugee Church Building Project".

-IAFR has supported 43 refugee church building projects, of which 2 have been in 2021 so far.
+IAFR has supported 54 refugee church building projects as of 2/2022.

 IAFR | 1515 East 66th Street | Minneapolis, MN 55423 | email@example.com | 612.200.0321